Konstantin8105/Matrix-Multiply-Part1/README.md

 - Multiplication matrix: [A]*[B] = [C], where [A], [B], [C] - square matrix
 - Size of each matrix is 1024 x 1024
 - Type of values: **float64**
 - Matrix is dense.
-So, zero's values is very small
+The algorithms for sparse matrix is outside of that article.
 - Programming language: [Go](https://golang.org/)
 - Laptop precossor for experiments: [Intel(R) Core(TM) i5-3230M CPU @2.6 GHz](https://ark.intel.com/ru/products/72164/Intel-Core-i5-3230M-Processor-3M-Cache-up-to-3_20-GHz-rPGA)
 > The number of CPU cores : 2